bios62/notechws/labs/lab4.md

 'pip install requests
 'pip install urllib3

-The Arduino Lab require attaching the Arduino to you laptop for output from the USB port.
+The Arduino Lab require attaching the Arduino to your laptop for output from the USB port.
 One simple tool is Code with Mu
 ![https://codewith.mu/](https://codewith.mu/)

-## Commandline instructions
+## Command-line instructions

 The command-line Python script inserts into either the logdata or current_speed tables, or lists the last 25 records from logdata
 Usage: